Can you get a blood test for dementia?

 Blood Tests

 Blood tests are becoming more accurate in identifying dementia biomarkers.
-For instance, levels of beta-amyloid can now be measured, though these tests are primarily only available in research settings.
+For instance, levels of beta-amyloid can now be measured, though these tests are primarily available only in research settings.
 Despite advancements, dementia blood tests alone cannot provide a definitive diagnosis.

 • Beta-Amyloid: A protein that can form clumps or plaques in the brain, commonly found in Alzheimer's disease.
 These plaques disrupt communication between brain cells.
 Elevated levels in blood can suggest Alzheimer's disease.